newobj/heymon/README.md

 INSTALLATION
 ============

-1) Install the following gems:
-   Note: I personally found it necessary to use version 1.3 of rrdtool-devel
-         for compatibility with RubyRRDtool.
+1. Install the following gems: NNote: I personally found it necessary to use version 1.3 of rrdtool-devel for compatibility with RubyRRDtool.
 [Brian Long]

   gem install right_aws
   gem install haml
   gem install RubyRRDtool

-2) Install the gems for whatever database you plan on using, e.g. sqlite3.
+2. Install the gems for whatever database you plan on using, e.g. sqlite3.
 Note: use of sqlite3 in production is strongly discouraged.

   gem install sqlite3-ruby

-3) Edit your database configuration to your liking.
+3. Edit your database configuration to your liking.

   (edit config/database.yml)

-4) Create heymon's databases
+4. Create heymon's databases

   rake db:migrate

-3) Edit config/environment.rb to point to your collectd installation.
-   Note: yes, the implication is that heymon must run on the same machine
+5. Edit config/environment.rb to point to your collectd installation.
+Note: yes, the implication is that heymon must run on the same machine as collectd.
-         as collectd.

   (edit config/environment.rb to change the following line) COLLECTD_HOME = '<path to collectd installation>'

-6) Start rails and you're off!
+6. Start rails and you're off!